koudelka/honeydew/README.md

 - Workers are permanent and hold immutable state (a database connection, for example).
 - Workers are issued only one job at a time, a job is only ever removed from the queue when it succeeds.
-- Queues can exist locally, on another node in the cluster, or on a remote queue server (rabbitmq, etc...).
+- Queues can exist locally, on another node in the cluster, in your Ecto database, or on a remote queue server (rabbitmq, etc...).
 - If a worker crashes while processing a job, the job is recovered and a "failure mode" (abandon, move, retry, etc) is executed.
 - Jobs are enqueued using `async/3` and you can receive replies with `yield/2`, somewhat like [Task](http://elixir-lang.org/docs/stable/elixir/Task.html).
 - Queues, workers, dispatch strategies and failure/success modes are all plugable with user modules.